Lesson 4: How Big Is the Forex Market?

 During the 1944 Bretton Woods Conference, 44 Allied countries, including the US and the UK, ratified the creation of the World Bank and the International Monetary Fund.
 The governing exchange rate systems were likewise created, and the voting countries pegged their currencies to the U.S. dollar instead of gold.
 During that time, the U.S. dollar was still convertible to gold at a fixed rate of $35 per ounce.

-However, the US eventually shorted itself out of enough gold to cover the U.S. dollars circulating outside the country.
-After failed attempts to salvage the Bretton Woods system, then-U.S. President Nixon suspended the U.S. dollar’s gold convertibility in August 1971.
+However, the US eventually ran out of gold to cover the dollars circulating outside the country.
+After failed attempts to salvage the Bretton Woods system, then-President Nixon suspended the dollar’s gold convertibility in August 1971.

 Thanks to the Bretton Woods Agreement, most of the world’s economies post–WW2 accumulated U.S. dollars rather than gold.
-Demand for U.S. Treasury securities also simultaneously rose as countries looked for a way to store their supply of U.S. dollars safely.
+Demand for U.S. Treasury securities also simultaneously rose as countries looked for a safer way to store their supply of U.S. dollars.

 Fast-forward to 2020, the U.S. currency comprises 59 percent of the world’s forex reserves.
 Although this figure is a decline from the previous 62% in 2019, it’s still the majority of the world’s foreign currency reserves.
 This solidifies the significant role of USD in the financial market, especially in the foreign exchange market.